menzel-gfdl/hack_2019/README.md

 # Princeton GPU Hackathon 2019
-This repository describes how to build/run 3 kernels (fyppm, fv_mapz, nh_core) from FV3
+This repository describes how to build/run 3 routines (fyppm, fv_mapz, nh_core) from FV3
-on the OLCF Ascent system.
+as standalone programs on the OLCF Ascent system.

 # Requirements
 The GNU autotools build system and a fortran compiler.
 The fv_mapz and nh_core kernels